Unfortunately, forums are full of well-intentioned advice, which (regrettably) is often wrong and is invariably incomplete, and therefore misleading.

 Cigars that may be genuine but mistaken as fakes are: special factory productions, factory trials, pre-production cigars, previously unrecorded cigars or releases, etc.

-Habanos SA grants single licences on a region-by-region basis.
+Habanos S.A. grants single a licence to import and distribute their cigars for individual territories.
 Regional Licence Holders have their own local distribution offices.
 These local distribution offices sell to sub-distributors and major retailers.

 Retailers can purchase from distributors, sub-distributors, parallel importers, parallel import themselves, or use a combination of all sources.

-Parallel suppliers are either legitimate (but unauthorised) suppliers selling outside their region, or they may be professionally Black Marketeers posing as a parallel supplier.
+Parallel suppliers are legitimate (but unauthorised) suppliers selling outside their region.

 Sub-distributors sell product into the grey market to increase their own volume turnover, since the more stock they sell, the better discount they can get from their distributor.
 Transactions, communications, and payment are normally done through third-party companies so that nothing can be traced directly back to the distributor/sub-distributor from where the cigars originated.